jackmorrison12/personal-site/content/notes/bigtable.md

 Tablet servers manage tablets, and there are multiple tablets per server

-- Each tablet is 100-200MBs
+- Each <mark>tablet is 100-200MB</mark>
-- Each tablet lives at only one server
+- Each <mark>tablet lives at only one server</mark>
-- Tablet servers split tablets which get too big
+- <mark>Tablet servers split tablets</mark> which get too big

-The master server is also responsible for load balancing and fault tolerance
+The <mark>master server</mark> is also responsible for <mark>load balancing and fault tolerance</mark>

-- It uses Chubby to monitor the health of tablet servers, and restarts failed servers
+- It uses <mark>Chubby to monitor the health of tablet servers</mark>, and restarts failed servers
-  - If there is a particularly popular tablet, then the tablet server will be getting a lot of requests to it and potentially may be come overloaded
+  - If there is a particularly <mark>popular tablet</mark>, then the tablet server will be getting a lot of requests to it and potentially may be come overloaded
-  - therefore, it gives tablets to other servers, or even splits big tablets if this happens
+  - Therefore, it <mark>gives tablets to other servers</mark>, or even <mark>splits big tablets</mark> if this happens
-  - This is efficient since SSTables are immutable, and so nothing needs to be rewritten, just some pointers shuffled
+  - This is <mark>efficient since SSTables are immutable</mark>, and so nothing needs to be rewritten, just some pointers shuffled
-- GFS handles data replication
+- <mark>GFS handles data replication</mark>
-- It's preferred to start a tablet server on the same machine the data is already at, since local IO operations are faster than network ones
+- It's preferred to start a <mark>tablet server on the same machine the data is already at</mark>, since local IO operations are faster than network ones

-Tablet servers are stateless
+<mark>Tablet servers are stateless</mark>

-- There is a mapping to tablets in the metadata
+- There is a <mark>mapping to tablets in the metadata</mark>
 - A new server can therefore easily take over if one fails

 ## Editing/Reading a Table

-Mutations are committed to a commit log in GFS (which is a sequential file)
+Mutations are committed to a <mark>commit log in GFS</mark> (which is a sequential file)

-- They are then applied to an in-memory version called a memtable
+- They are <mark>then applied to an in-memory version called a memtable</mark>
-- A memtable needs to be kept sorted, and so it's in memory as it's cheaper to do this in memory
+- A memtable needs to be <mark>kept sorted</mark>, and so it's in memory as it's <mark>cheaper to do this in memory</mark>
-- For concurrency, each memtable row is copy-on-write
+- For concurrency, each <mark>memtable row is copy-on-write</mark>
-- This is for fault-tolerance - a mutation should write to the commit log and THEN input into memtable
+- This is for <mark>fault-tolerance</mark> - a mutation should write to the commit log and THEN input into memtable
-- It can be used to rebuild on failure
+- It can be used to <mark>rebuild on failure</mark>

-Reads are applied to a merged view of SSTables and memtables
+<mark>Reads</mark> are applied to a <mark>merged view of SSTables and memtables</mark>

-- Reads are more expensive than writes
+- Reads are <mark>more expensive</mark> than writes
 - Reads and writes continue during a tablet split or merge
 - Reads have to access SSTables and memtables since the latest version of a key could be in either